MeloCoding80/Battery-optimization-with-genetic-algorithms/README.md

 This optimization will result in a lower electricty bill at the end of the day.

-For further details and explanations, please refer to the Python Notebooks.
+For further details and explanations, please refer to the Python Notebooks and to the "Layout & equations _ Public.docx" Word document.